Vandana-3/WIL5/README.md

 1. Number of Clients Served Annually:
    - <200 (40%): Smaller entities are often more numerous but have fewer clients.
 Assigning a higher probability here reflects this common scenario.
    - 201-500 (30%): Medium-sized entities are less common than smaller ones but still significant.
 A moderate probability reflects their prevalence.
-   - >500 (30%): Large entities are fewer but can have substantial client bases.
-This probability balances the need to include enough large entities for meaningful analysis.

 2. Past Infraction History Type:
    - None (50%): A significant portion of entities typically comply with regulations, so a higher probability is assigned.
    - Minor (30%): Minor infractions are common, but less so than having no infractions, thus a moderate probability.